-- 26. The Government of India's EIA Notification of 2006 (replacing the EIA Notification of 1994), sets out the requirement for environmental assessment in India.
+- 27. The Government of India's EIA Notification of 2006 (replacing the EIA Notification of 1994), sets out the requirement for environmental assessment in India.
 This states that Environmental Clearance is required for specified activities/projects, and this must be obtained before any construction work or land preparation (except land acquisition) may commence.
-Projects are categorized as A or B depending on the scale of the project and the nature of its impacts. - 27.
-Category A projects requires Environmental Clearance from the National Ministry of Environment and Forests (MOEF).
+Projects are categorized as A or B depending on the scale of the project and the nature of its impacts. - 28.
+Categories A projects require Environmental Clearance from the National Ministry of Environment and Forests (MOEF).
 The proponent is required to provide preliminary details of the project in the form of a Notification, after which an Expert Appraisal Committee (EAC) of the MOEF prepares comprehensive Terms of Reference (TOR) for the EIA study, which are finalized within 60 days.
-On completion of the study and review of the report by the EAC, MOEF considers the recommendation of the EAC and provides the Environmental Clearance if appropriate. - 28.
+On completion of the study and review of the report by the EAC, MOEF considers the recommendation of the EAC and provides the Environmental Clearance if appropriate. - 29.
 Category B projects require environmental clearance from the State Environment Impact Assessment Authority (SEIAA).
 The State level EAC categorizes the project as either B1 (requiring EIA study) or B2 (no EIA study), and prepares TOR for B1 projects within 60 days.
 On completion of the study and review of the report by the EAC, the SEIAA issues the Environmental Clearance based on the EAC recommendation.
-The Notification also provides that any project or activity classified as category B will be treated as category A if it is located in whole or in part within 10 km from the boundary of protected areas, notified areas or inter-state or international boundaries. - 29.
-The only type of infrastructure provided by the NERCCDIP that is specified in the EIA Notification is solid waste management.1 - 30.
-The Environmental Clearance has been received from SEIAA on 14th August 2009 for proposed landfill site at Marten, Mawiong dumpsite developed under Tranche 1.
+The Notification also provides that any project or activity classified as category B will be treated as category A if it is located in whole or in part within 10 km from the boundary of protected areas, notified areas or inter-state or international boundaries. - 30.
+The only type of infrastructure provided by the NERCCDIP that is specified in the EIA Notification is solid waste management.
+For the proposed work in Tranche II, An environmental clearance is not required for Construction of Garage cum workshop shed & staff rest room at old landfill site, Marten, Mawiong.2 - 31.
+The Environmental Clearance has been received from SEIAA on 14th August 2009 for proposed landfill site at Marten, Mawiong dumpsite developed.